andrejaj/Flip/Flipdish.Recruiting.WebhookReceiver/README.md

   - Email us with a link to your PR to let us know that it is ready for review by our team.

 Good luck with the assignment, and have fun with it!

+Hi, i have refactored code, however i did not start adding uni testes.
+For this i can provide other projects.
+I can mentioned that I could use nsubtitute to mock the properties, methods that pass interface.
+I have spent around 9 hrs thinking and rewritting code.